 Promoters often advertise at investment or tax seminars, through the local media or on the internet.
 If the promotion sounds too good to be true, it may be an illegal tax avoidance scheme.
+There are a large number of illegal tax avoidance schemes.
+These schemes are typically promoted with the promise of reducing or eliminating income and other types of taxes

-here are a large number of illegal tax avoidance schemes.
+There are a large number of illegal tax avoidance schemes.
 These schemes are typically promoted with the promise of reducing or eliminating income and other types of taxes.